ChristianPavilonis/sp-exercise/README.md

 I'm familliar with Axum so I decided to use that, Axum comes with some nice tools out of the box:
 - Router, let's us define our routes and HTTP verbs to go with them.
-- Extractors, they act like middleware allowing convenient ways to deserialize a json body into a struct and it will provide error messages for us and return the proper http status code when validation fails.
+- Extractors, they act like middleware and allow for convenient ways to deserialize a json body into a struct and it will provide error messages for us and return the proper http status code when validation fails.
 It would require a bit of customization to get more robust errors.
 - Application state, Axum will manage application state for us and allows me to pass the database pool around to different functions.

 I've also used sqlx with SQLite on a few projects